hallba/MPBE_internship_opportunities/README.md

 ### Insitute of Cancer Research summer studentships

 6-8 week paid internship at ICR, for student not in first or last year of study.
+Deadline January

 https://www.icr.ac.uk/studying-and-training/undergraduate-summer-scholarship-scheme